mahimaparekh/AMAZON-WEB-SCRAPING-USING-PYTHON/README.md

 * The data scraped and cleaned was visualized in Tableau.
 The insights gained can be found in the file "Report.pdf"
 * The visualization on tableau can also be viewed online: https://public.tableau.com/app/profile/mahima.parekh/viz/AmazonBestsellersDashboard/Dashboard1?publish=yes

-'Feel free to explore the provided SQL queries and modify them according to your requirements.
-The project can be further extended by incorporating additional datasets, refining the analysis, or implementing advanced statistical models.'
+'Feel free to explore the provided the dashboard and modify them according to your requirements.
+The project can be further extended for a more in-depth analysis by adding/scraping additional Amazon products data to the dataset'